Ayms/torrent-live/README.md

 	node freerider.js [magnet] [path]

-The file being downloaded will appear in the 'store' directory (myvideo.mp4) or in a new folder in this directory if there are several files.
+The file being downloaded will appear in the 'store' (or in the path directory that you have specified) directory (myvideo.mp4) or in a new folder in this directory if there are several files.

 Wait (looking at the messages "got for torrent myvideo.mp4 of size 1 GB 220 kBytes of data - Piece number x - remaining y MB - speed: z kbps - time left: 0h15 - number of peers: n") that some MBytes have been downloaded and open your browser with an url pointing to your store/myvideo.mp4 directory (ie file:///D:/torrent/torrent-live/store/myvideo.mp4)